mahekn23/mahekn23/README.md

 - ⭐ Mantra: Life's Short, Talk Fast!!

-- 🔭 Exploring the domain of Machine Learning along with Flask framework.
+- 🔭 Exploring the domain of Machine Learning and Flask framework.

+- 🙇‍♀️ Dabbling in Unit Testing.

 - 🌱 I’m currently working as a Backend Developer Intern at Auto-DL (https://github.com/Auto-DL/Auto-DL) and a ML Intern at Trivia Softwares.